kobirul5/personal-web/README.md

 # Kobirul Web Portfolio

-A modern personal portfolio website for showcasing my work, skills, experience, and contact details.
+A modern personal portfolio website built to showcase professional work, skills, experience, and contact details with a clean responsive design.

 ## Features

 - Animated hero banner with personal introduction
-- Responsive profile section with a polished visual layout
+- Responsive portfolio layout for desktop and mobile
-- Projects showcase
+- Projects showcase with image previews and details
+- Skills section with experience and technology highlights
-- Skills, education, and experience sections
+- Education and experience timeline sections
-- Contact form with email integration
+- Contact form with integrated email support
-- Smooth UI animations and responsive design
+- Smooth motion and page transition animations
+- Dark/light theme support and mobile navigation

 ## Tech Stack